guusj/books/Warbreaker_BrandonSanderson.md

 Now she just had to decide just what “vital information” she had, and why exactly Bluefingers should care about it.
 - - -
 “My dear queen!”
 Lightsong said, actually going so far as to embrace Siri as she stepped into his box at the arena.
-Siri smiled as Lightsong waved for her to seat herself in one of his chaise lounges.
+Siri smiled as Lightsong waved for her to seat herself in one of his chaise longues.
 Siri sat with care—she was coming to favor the elaborate Hallandren gowns, but moving gracefully in them took quite a bit of skill.
 As she settled, Lightsong called for fruit.
 “You treat me too kindly,” Siri said.
 “Nonsense,” Lightsong said.
 “You’re my queen!
 Besides, you remind me of someone of whom I was very fond.”
 “And who is that?”